cityofaustin/Residential-Permitting/_content/projects/Interior-Remodel/define-copy.md

 There are two ways to sign up for your free 20-minute in-person consultation.

-* Sign up in person at the QLess Kiosk at Residential Plan Review.&nbsp;
+* Sign up in person at the QLess Kiosk at Residential Plan Review.
 * Or you may save time by joining the line remotely on [the QLess website](https://kiosk.qless.com/kiosk/app/home/19062?queues=63813,65072,64852,64862,66812).

 If you choose to sign up remotely on the QLess website, fill out your name and phone number, select Residential-Zoning & Process Help, and then select Process/Application Guidance.
 You will receive a text with your estimated service time.
 Follow the text prompts to receive updates, leave the line, or get help with any questions you may have.